ultimate271/notes/dastoyevsky/brothers02.05.md

 should end by being worthy to become only the Church and nothing else.
 So be it!
 So be it!”

+### The position of criminals and condemnation in this view

+#### Miüsov remarks at the vast remoteness of Ivan's proposition
 “Well, I confess you’ve reassured me somewhat,” Miüsov said smiling, again crossing his legs.
 “So far as I understand, then, the realization of such an ideal is infinitely remote, at the second coming of Christ.
 That’s as